cipriano-ar/cipriano-ar.github.io/index.md

 permalink: /
 ---

 # Focus on writing good documentation.
+Go hard!!!
 {: .fs-9 }

 Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.